Before you apply...

 Submitting your documentation

-Please send the above documentation along with a completed Application Form and Assessment Matrix to the New Accreditations Team via email to PQApprovals@accaglobal.com
+Please send the above documentation along with a completed Application Pack to the Professional Qualifications Approvals team via email to PQApprovals@accaglobal.com

 Please note: Applications for accreditation will only be considered from Higher Education Institutes and not from individual students.